+The Licensee shall, within thirty (30) days following the approval of this Licence by the Minister, furnish and maintain security with the Minister and the Kitikmeot Inuit Association as described in this Part and Schedule C of this Licence.
+For future Tranches, the Licensee shall provide the Board with at least sixty (60) days notice prior to reaching the milestone(s) described in Schedule C of this Licence and shall furnish and maintain the specified additional security amounts set out in Schedule C with the Minister and the Kitikmeot Inuit Association at least sixty (60) days before proceeding with the activities, works and undertakings associated with the milestone(s).
+The total amount of security held by the Minister and the Kitikmeot Inuit Association and associated with the reclamation of all tranches of the Undertaking is set out in Schedule C (the Global Security Amount).
+The Global Security Amount may be adjusted from time to time based on the milestones set out in Schedule C of this Licence and reflecting any material changes to the Undertaking or the risk of environmental damage associated with the Undertaking that could result in a material change to the reclamation liability associated with the Undertaking described in Part C, Item 2.

-The Licensee shall furnish and maintain security with the Minister, under PART C, Item 1, in the form, of the nature, subject to such terms and conditions and in an amount prescribed by, or determined in accordance with the Act, and Regulations or that is satisfactory to the Minister.
+The security held under Part C, Item 1 shall be in the form, of the nature, and subject to such terms and conditions, as prescribed by the Act and Regulations.

-The security held by the Kitikmeot Inuit Association, under PART C, Item 1, shall be held for the purposes of reclamation consistent with the purposes set out in s.
-76(2)(b) of the Act, and the provisions of the Act and Regulations applicable to reclamation of the Mining Undertaking described in the Licence.

-Once the Licensee has commenced construction of all stages of infrastructure set out in Part C, Items 1 and 2, and as defined in Schedule A, the Licensee shall ensure that the security furnished and maintained under Part C, Items 1 and 2 combined is not less than sixty two million, fifty-eight thousand, five hundred, and seventy-seven dollars ($62,058,577).

-The Licensee shall, within ten (10) days after furnishing security with the Minister, under Part C, Item 1, provide evidence to the NWB and the Kitikmeot Inuit Association, that the security has been received by the Minister, indicating the amount, form, nature and conditions of the security.
+The Licensee shall, within ten (10) days after furnishing security with the Minister, under Part C, Item 1, provide evidence to the Nunavut Water Board and the Kitikmeot Inuit Association, that the security has been received by the Minister, indicating the amount, form, nature and conditions of the security.

-The Licensee shall, within ten (10) days after furnishing security with the Kitikmeot Inuit Association, under Part C, Item, provide written confirmation to the NWB and to the Minister, that the security has been received by the Kitikmeot Inuit Association, indicating the amount, form, nature and conditions of the security.
+The Licensee shall, within ten (10) days after furnishing security with the Kitikmeot Inuit Association, under Part C, Item 1, provide written confirmation to the Nunavut Water Board and to the Minister, that the security has been received by the Kitikmeot Inuit Association, indicating the amount, form, nature and conditions of the security.

-If the Licensee fails to provide written confirmation required under Part C, Item 7, that the required security under Part C, Item, has been furnished to the Kitikmeot Inuit Association, the Licensee shall, within thirty (30) days of the failure, furnish such additional security to the Minister under the Licence as is required to replace the amount that should have been held by the Kitikmeot Inuit Association.
+If the Licensee fails to provide written confirmation required under Part C, Item 4, that the required security under Part C, Item 1, has been furnished to the Kitikmeot Inuit Association, the Licensee shall, within thirty (30) days of the failure, furnish such additional security to the Minister under the Licence as is required to replace the amount that should have been held by the Kitikmeot Inuit Association.